 - Genealogical Research Institute of Pittsburgh (GRIP), located in Pittsburgh, Pennsylvania.
 The instructors are all experienced genealogical researchers, lecturers, and writers who bring their expertise into the classroom with case studies and problem solving exercises.
 The students come from a wide variety of backgrounds but all share their passion for family history and for learning how to efficiently break down “brick wall” genealogical puzzles.
 Various different week-long genealogical courses which incorporate hands-on learning in a state-of-the-art and friendly community atmosphere.
 Contact: GRIP of Pittsburgh, PO Box 44, Wexford, PA 15090.

-Applicants for the ASG Scholar Award for 2017 should apply before August 31, 2016, by submitting three copies of the items below:
+Applicants for the ASG Scholar Award for 2018 should apply before August 31, 2017, by submitting the items below:

 - a résumé that emphasizes activities relating to genealogy and lists the applicant’s publications in the field, if any (prior publications are not necessary).